Team-Resurgent/XBMC-Skinning-Project/README.md

 This collection represents work from **20+ talented developers and designers** who contributed to the XBMC community.

-See [`authors.txt`](authors.txt) for the complete list of contributors from the original SourceForge repository.
+See [`AUTHORS.md`](AUTHORS.md) for the complete list of contributors from the original SourceForge repository.

 Notable contributors include: blackbolt, blittan, ceomr, jezz_x, jmarshallnz, spiff_, teamblackbolt, and many more!